jlehtine/ai-chatter/README.md

 # AI Chatter

-AI Chatter is a proof-of-concept project for creating a simple Google Chat app using the [OpenAI](https://openai.com/) chat completion API and image generation API using just Google Apps Script without any additional cloud services.
+AI Chatter is a proof-of-concept project for creating a simple Google Chat app which uses the [OpenAI](https://openai.com/) chat completion API and image generation API and runs on Google Apps Script without any additional cloud services.

 ## Build